 keyboard

-Scott in High School Stage Band (1977)
+Piano (Scott in High School Stage Band 1977)

-(Scott) I grew up with 3 older brothers.
+(Scott) I grew up with three older brothers.
 As was the custom in those days, we had a family piano that was essentially a big piece of furniture to dust.
 (My mom's mother was a concert pianist, but it didn't rub off on her.)
 Back then, mom said when the other boys sat down at the piano and messed around, it just sounded like noise, but (ta da!) when I sat down, it sounded like music.
-(In later years, one of my brothers played some guitar plus piano by ear, and another some nice blues harmonica and guitar, but neither ever performed.)
+(In later years, one of my brothers played some guitar plus piano by ear, and another brother some nice blues harmonica and guitar, but neither ever performed.)
 Because mom had a close friend that was an organ teacher and not piano, they bought me a Thomas Color-Glo organ (novel feature for beginners where the keys could be lit up from underneath, revealing note names and chord patters), and I started lessons when I was four years old.
-For the first few years, I was so small that to play the pedal board, I had to wrap my right leg around the front stool leg to keep from falling off the bench and stretch my left leg down to reach the pedals.
+For the first few years, I was so small that to play the pedal board, I had to wrap my right leg around the front stool leg to keep from falling off the bench when I stretched my left leg down to reach the pedals.
 I played a lot.
 Sometimes mom would ask if I wanted to stop and go outside and play with my friends (did that a lot anyways), and I didn't understand - I was having fun!
-When I got into junior high school, I started playing high brow pipe organ in churches.
+When I got into junior high school, I started playing high brow pipe organ in liturgical churches.
 Anywhere I went then, they had pianos but not organs.
 About the time I began getting into jazz, I started playing piano in addition to organ.
 In high school, I played a Fender Rhodes Mark 1 Suitcase 73 electronic piano in stage band, and my dad bought me a used 1960s Wurlitzer electric piano (model 140B - Karen and Richard Carpenter toured with one of these) that I used in bands.
 College was so intense (engineering) that I was able to keep up lots of guitar and singing, but piano fell by the wayside after one semester of stage band.
-I had dreamed for years about owning a synthesizer (now, we just call them keyboards), and approaching a decade of marriage, we finally bought a Korg DW-8000 synth that used the analog voice paradigm.
+I had dreamed for years about owning a synthesizer (now, we just call them keyboards), and approaching a decade of marriage, we finally bought a Korg DW-8000 synth that used the analog voice paradigm which I had dreamed of owning for years.
 We went through our electronic stage or midi stage of music, where we played a lot of synth and electric guitar.
 I also wrote numerous computer programs to control the synth and manage sound libraries.
-Every once and a while I'll sit down at the keys and play for my personal enjoyment or just to show someone that I can, but it will be some future time I suspect when I get bit by that bug and start to play again for real.
+Every once and a while I'll sit down at the keys and play for my personal enjoyment or just to show someone that I can, but it will be some future time I suspect when I get bit by that bug and start to perform again for real.

 Marimbula